LITTLE STARS PROGRAM

 The ultimate goal of the Little Stars Program is to nurture every aspect of a child’s growth as they adapt to a daily schedule with their peers, away from home, while providing a supportive foundation that helps each child reach their full potential.

-RAINBROW PROGRAM
+RAINBOW PROGRAM

-9:00 am until 2:45 pm Monday through Friday.
+Monday - Friday 9:00 am – 2:45 pm

 The Rainbow curriculum supports and values the whole child while strengthening their individual abilities through play and their investigations of the environment.